 Skip to main content

-In France, the sector generates more than 5,000 direct jobs in the commercial sector, in adapted companies and in community organizations integrating people undergoing training, in integration and with disabilities.
-It has also enabled the emergence of leading French players on the European scene.
+In France, the sector generates more than 5,000directjobs in commercial enterprises, adapted companies, and social organizations that integrate people in training, in integration programs, and with disabilities.
+It has also enabled French players to emerge as leaders on the European scene.

-The marketing of reconditioned equipment spearheads more sustainable consumption, and makes information technology accessible to as many people as possible.
-This sector helps consumers gain purchasing power thanks to attractive prices: over 70% of French people regularly buy second-hand products.
+The sale of refurbished equipment is spearheading more sustainable consumption and making information technology accessible to as many people as possible.
+This sector increases consumers' purchasing power thanks to attractive prices: more than 70% of French people regularly buy second-hand products.

-A fee of up to €14 on a second-hand product (which would represent between 12% and 3% of the sale price) would destroy an entire economic sector that is only just beginning to take shape, threatening half of all direct jobs, weakening the attractiveness of reconditioned equipment compared to new, and consumer purchasing power.
+A fee of up to €14 on a second-hand product (representing between 12% and 3% of the sale price) would destroy an entire economic sector that is just beginning to take shape, threatening half of all direct jobs, weakening the appeal of reconditioned equipment compared to new equipment, and reducing consumer purchasing power.

-This fee also raises a number of questions: Why make consumers pay the same fee several times at different stages in the life cycle of the same product?
-What would this fee mean for French reuse players, who are already facing unfair competition and tax dumping from fraudulent foreign players?
-Reconditioning is a concrete solution already adopted by many French consumers to contribute to the Sustainable Development Goals, and is in line with the French Anti-Waste and Circular Economy Act (AGEC), which supports repair and reuse.
-We hope that your government will abandon this levy, which would have a serious impact on the second-hand and reuse sector.
+This fee also raises questions: Why should consumers be charged the same fee several times at different stages of a product's life cycle?
+What would this fee mean for French reuse operators, who already face unfair competition and tax dumping from fraudulent foreign operators?
+Refurbishment is a practical solution that has already been adopted by many French consumers to contribute to the Sustainable Development Goals and is in line with the Anti-Waste and Circular Economy Act (AGEC), which supports repair and reuse.
+We hope that your government will abandon this tax, which would have serious impacts on the second-hand and reuse sector.

-Business and Civil Society Coalition for Digital Responsibility
+The Business and Civil Society Coalition for Responsible Digital Technology

 RCUBE – President, Benoit Varin